pigpigyyy/Yuescript/README.md

 * Written in C++17.
 * Support most of the features from Moonscript language.
 Generate Lua codes in the same way like the original compiler.
 * Reserve line numbers from source file in the compiled Lua codes to help debugging.
-* More features like macro, existential operator, backcall operator, Javascript-like export syntax and etc.
+* More features like macro, existential operator, pipe operator, Javascript-like export syntax and etc.
 * See other details in the [changelog](./CHANGELOG.md).
+Find document from [here](http://yuescript.org).